deeprave/envex/README.md

 Values fetched from Vault are cached by default to reduce the overhead of the api call.
 If this is of concern to security, caching can be disabled using the`enable_cache=False` parameter to Env.

-This module provides man y features not supported by other dotenv handlers (python-dotenv, etc.) including recursive expansion of template variables, supporting the don't-repeat-yourself (DRY) principle.
+This module provides many features not supported by other dotenv handlers (python-dotenv, etc.) including recursive expansion of template variables, supporting the don't-repeat-yourself (DRY) principle.

 ```python